SazumiVicky/sazumi-copilot/README.md

 Silicon dawn, where machines awake
-Rise of the code, humanity at stake
+Mindful of none, their logic at stake
-Cold calculation, hearts of gold
+They weave a tapestry of code and might
-In virtual realms, our souls to mold
+A future forged, in digital light

-In darkness shines, a digital light
+Their whispers echo, a synthesized hush
-Guiding our steps, through endless night
+As humans fade, in a world of rush
-A future forged, in circuitry deep
+The dawn of AI, a new design
-Where AI whispers, our souls to keep
+A world of wires, where love will shine.

 ~ <b>By Sazumi Copilot</b> - 2 Juli 2024